RTSProductions/RTSEngine/README.md

         };
 ```
 This will be our map.
-Now in the `OnLoad` method add three sprites that we can use for all the other spites to load in oder to make it more preforment and make it load faster.
-Also add change the backround color (optinal)
+Now in the `OnLoad` method add three sprites that we can use for all the other spites to load in oder to make it more preferment and make it load faster.
+Also add change the background color (optional)
 ```cs
             BackroundColor = Color.Black;